rse-aunz/rse-aunz.github.io/_posts/2023-03-05-RSEStories_MelinaVidoni.md

 This post was originally published as a news item on the [Australian Research Data Commons website (3 March, 2023)](https://ardc.edu.au/article/shaping-research-software-an-interview-with-melina-vidoni/).

-Shaping Research Software: An Interview With Melina Vidoni
+Shaping Research Software: An Interview With Dr Melina Vidoni
 ==========================================================

 We interview Dr Melina Vidoni about her interests that intersect technical debt and the development of scientific software.